-- 1. At its 2nd plenary meeting, on 20 September 2019, the General Assembly, on the recommendation of the General Committee, decided to include in the agenda of its seventy-fourth session the item entitled "Pattern of conferences" and to allocate it to the Fifth Committee. - 2.
-The Fifth Committee considered the item at its 10th and 21st meetings, on 13 November and 27 December 2019.
-Statements and observations made in the course of the Committee's consideration of the item are reflected in the relevant summary records.1 - 3.
-For its consideration of the item, the Committee had before it the following documents: - (a) Report of the Committee on Conferences for 2019 (A/74/32); - (b) Report of the Secretary-General on the pattern of conferences (A/74/121); - (c) Related report of the Advisory Committee on Administrative and Budgetary Questions (A/74/538).
+- 1. At its 2nd plenary meeting, on 18 September 2020, the General Assembly, on the recommendation of the General Committee, decided to include in the agenda of its seventy-fifth session the item entitled "Pattern of conferences" and to allocate it to the Fifth Committee. - 2.
+During the main part of the seventy-fifth session, the Fifth Committee met formally and remotely owing to the coronavirus disease (COVID-19) pandemic, during which it considered the item.
+The Committee formally considered the item in person at its 8th meeting, on 30 December 2020.
+Statements and observations made in the course of the Committee's formal consideration of the item are reflected in the relevant summary records.1 - 3.
+For its consideration of the item, the Committee had before it the following documents: - (a) Report of the Committee on Conferences for 2020 (A/75/32); - (b) Report of the Secretary-General on the pattern of conferences (A/75/89); - (c) Related report of the Advisory Committee on Administrative and Budgetary Questions (A/75/565).

 II.
-Consideration of draft resolution A/C.5/74/L.10
+Consideration of draft resolution A/C.5/75/L.8

-- 4. At its 21st meeting, on 27 December, the Committee had before it a draft resolution entitled "Pattern of conferences" (A/C.5/74/L.10), submitted by the Chair of the Committee on the basis of informal consultations coordinated by the representative of Cameroon. - 5.
-At the same meeting, the Committee adopted draft resolution A/C.5/74/L.10 without a vote (see para.
+- 4. At its 8th meeting, on 30 December, the Committee had before it a draft resolution entitled "Pattern of conferences" (A/C.5/75/L.8), submitted by the Chair of the Committee on the basis of informal consultations coordinated by the representative of Switzerland. - 5.
+At the same meeting, the Committee adopted draft resolution A/C.5/75/L.8 without a vote (see para.
 6).

-1 A/C.5/74/SR.10 and A/C.5/74/SR.21.
+1 A/C.5/75/SR.8.